Managing PTSD While You Age

 It’s never too late to heal, no matter your age

-A Veteran talking to a loved one about their PTSDOver the years it has been known as shell shock, combat fatigue, or battle fatigue.
-Today, we say posttraumatic stress disorder or PTSD.
+Over the years it has been known as shell shock, combat fatigue, or battle fatigue.
+Today, it's commonly known as posttraumatic stress disorder or PTSD.
 Although PTSD is often linked with combat, not all PTSD is combat-related.
 Any experience that threatens your life or someone else’s can cause PTSD.

 Learn about treatment options for dealing with PTSD as you get older.